Data-Driven Estimation of Quadrotor Motor Efficiency via Residual Minimization: Introduction

 This work proposes a batch-mode, optimization-based framework for estimating quadrotor motor efficiency by minimizing trajectory residuals.
 While not explored in this study, such formulations also offer potential for integration with learning-based methods.
 The estimation problem is posed as a least-squares optimization with inequality constraints to ensure the efficiency factors remain within a physically valid range (typically $0 \leq \eta \leq 1$).
 To solve this constrained optimization problem, a primal-dual interior-point method is adopted, augmented with an outer IRLS loop that applies robust z-score weighting to suppress outliers.
 The inequality constraints are enforced through a logarithmic barrier function, and the interior-point framework was originally introduced by Karmarkar \cite{karmarkar1984new} and later extended to nonlinear problems using barrier methods by Fiacco and McCormick \cite{fiacco1990nonlinear}.
-A comprehensive introduction of interior-point techniques, including log-barrier formulations, can be found in Boyd and Vandenberghe \cite{boyd2004convex}.
+A comprehensive introduction to interior-point techniques, including log-barrier formulations, can be found in \cite{boyd2004convex} by Boyd and Vandenberghe.
 The main contributions of this work are summarized as follows:

-\begin{itemize} \item[$\bullet$] A nonlinear optimization-based estimator with bounded constraints is developed to identify quadrotor motor efficiency by minimizing residuals between measured and predicted trajectories. \item[$\bullet$] A sliding-window scheme with a primal-dual interior-point method and IRLS reweighting improves efficiency and robustness by rejecting outliers and reducing spikes. \item[$\bullet$] The proposed approach is validated in simulation under diverse motor degradation and fault scenarios. \end{itemize}
+\begin{itemize} \item[$\bullet$] A nonlinear optimization-based estimator with bounded constraints is developed to identify quadrotor motor efficiency by minimizing residuals between measured and predicted trajectories. \item[$\bullet$] A sliding-window scheme with a primal-dual interior-point method and IRLS reweighting improves robustness by rejecting outliers and reducing spikes. \item[$\bullet$] The proposed approach is validated in simulation under diverse motor degradation and fault scenarios. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:quadrotor} describes the quadrotor dynamics and control framework.
 Section \ref{sec:estimator} presents the proposed motor efficiency estimator.
-Simulation results are given in Section \ref{sec:simulation}, and conclusions are drawn in Section \ref{sec:conclusion}.
+Section \ref{sec:simulation} provides the simulation results.
+Finally, Section \ref{sec:conclusion} concludes the paper.